AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-SECURITY_REPORTING.md

 normative: true
 ---

-The [Eclipse Foundation Project Handbook (section Legal documentation requirements / SECURITY File)](https://www.eclipse.org/projects/handbook/#legaldoc-security) requires Eclipse projects to provide information about how and where to report security issues.
+According to the [Eclipse Foundation Project Handbook (section Legal documentation requirements / SECURITY File)](https://www.eclipse.org/projects/handbook/#legaldoc-security), it is mandatory that:

+An Eclipse project provides information about how and where to report security issues.